pickfire/spt/README.md

 See the man pages for additional details.

 Configuration
 -------------
 The configuration of spt is done by creating a custom config.h and (re)compiling the source code.
+By default, the timer runs by 4 pomodoro timer (25 mins) with subsequent rests in between (15 mins) followed by a long rest (5 mins) in an infinite loop.

 Links
 -----